Kris Doolan: Style of play

 It is believed Doolan's talent was brought out due to the small and difficult pitches used by junior football clubs.
 Auchinleck Talbot scouts noted his ability to find space and utilise his "explosive pace."
 Along with his playing ability, he has been described as a "model professional", with leadership ability and commitment to his club.

 Similarly to teammate former Thistle teammate Chris Erskine, his emergence from the Scottish junior leagues has been a testament to his success and work ethic as a player and has further proven the quality and potential of younger players in the junior football leagues.

 Coaching career

 After retiring as a player, Doolan set up a coaching academy in Ayrshire and also coached in a SFA Elite Performance School.

 Partick Thistle

-Doolan returned to Partick Thsitle in January 2023, as he became a coach in the Thistle Weir Youth Academy.
+Doolan returned to Partick Thistle in January 2023, as he became a coach in the Thistle Weir Youth Academy.
 He became the Partick Thistle first team caretaker manager a month later, following the club's dismissal of manager Ian McCall.
 After three games in interim charge, winning two and drawing the other, Doolan was appointed manager on a permanent basis.

+In Doolan's first season in charge, Thistle finished fourth in the Scottish Championship and reached the 2022-23 Scottish Premiership Playoff Final, where they lost 5–4 on penalties to Ross County, who had finished 11th in the Scottish Premiership, despite Thistle having a 3–0 aggregate lead in the 70th minute.
+Had Thistle won the tie, they would have made history as the first side to be promoted after finishing fourth in the second tier.

+In Doolan's first full season in charge, Thistle finished 3rd in the Scottish Championship, meaning they once again entered the Scottish Premiership play offs.
+Thistle beat 4th place Airdrie 3–2 on aggregate to progress to the play-off semi-finals, where they faced 2nd placed Raith Rovers.
+Thistle lost the first leg at home to Raith 2–1, but won the away leg 2–1, meaning the tie went to extra time.
+No winner could be found by either side, therefore the tie progressed to a penalty shootout, which Raith won 4–3.

+Thistle struggled for consistency in the 2024–25 season, spending much of the season in 4th place.
+Following a poor run of form Doolan left his position as manager on February 18, 2025.

 Personal life

-Doolan grew up supporting Premiership team Celtic.
-He is married and lives in Kilmarnock.
-His second cousin Stephen McManus was also a footballer, mainly for Celtic and Motherwell.
+Doolan's second cousin Stephen McManus was also a footballer, mainly for Celtic and Motherwell.